In Exercises 19–22, test the claim about the mean of the differen... | Study Prep in Pearson+

 1

-Step 2: Calculate the test statistic using the formula t = (d̄ - μd) / (sd / √n), where d̄ is the sample mean of the differences, μd is the hypothesized population mean of the differences (0 in this case), sd is the sample standard deviation of the differences, and n is the sample size.
+Step 2: Calculate the test statistic using the formula for the t-test for paired data: t = (d̄ - μd) / (sd / √n).
+Here, d̄ is the sample mean of the differences, sd is the standard deviation of the differences, n is the sample size, and μd is the hypothesized mean difference (0 under H₀).

-Step 5: Compare the calculated test statistic to the critical t-values.
-If the test statistic falls outside the range defined by the critical t-values, reject the null hypothesis.
+Step 5: Compare the calculated t-statistic to the critical t-value.
+If the t-statistic is less than the critical t-value, reject the null hypothesis (H₀).
 Otherwise, fail to reject the null hypothesis.
-Interpret the result in the context of the claim.

 Verified video answer for a similar problem: